Salix-OS/docs.salixos.org/content/user/upgrading/14.1-to-14.2/_index.md

 ```
 slapt-get --upgrade
 ```

-**DO NOT** use:<strike>
+**DO NOT** use:

 ```
 slapt-get --dist-upgrade
 ```
-</strike>in any case.
+in any case.
 Although it might seem to be the best option for upgrading to a different version, it really isn't.

 The procps and ConsoleKit packages have been replaced by alternative implementations, so you'll need to install them: